Field Theory Equivalences as Spans of $L_\infty$-algebras: Abstract

 \section{Abstract}

 {Semi-classically equivalent field theories are related by a quasi-isomorphism between their underlying $L_\infty$-algebras, but such a quasi-isomorphism is not necessarily a homotopy transfer.
 We demonstrate that all quasi-isomorphisms can be lifted to spans of $L_\infty$-algebras in which the quasi-isomorphic $L_\infty$-algebras are obtained from a correspondence $L_\infty$-algebra by a homotopy transfer.
 Our construction is very useful: homotopy transfer is computationally tractable, and physically, it amounts to integrating out fields in a Feynman diagram expansion.
-Spans of $L_\infty$-algebras appear naturally in many contexts within physics.
+Spans of $L_\infty$-algebras allow for a clean definition of quasi-isomorphisms of cyclic $L_\infty$-algebras.
+Furthermore, they appear naturally in many contexts within physics.
 As examples, we first consider scalar field theory with interaction vertices blown up in different ways.
 We then show that (non-Abelian) T-duality can be seen as a span of $L_\infty$-algebras, and we provide full details in the case of the principal chiral model.
 We also present the relevant span of $L_\infty$-algebras for the Penrose--Ward transform in the context of self-dual Yang--Mills theory and Bogomolny monopoles.}

-\acknowledgements{We would like to thank Jim Stasheff for helpful conversations.
+\acknowledgements{We would like to thank Leron Borsten, Branislav Jur\v{c}o, Hyungrok Kim, Jan Pulmann, and Jim Stasheff for helpful conversations.
+We are particularly grateful to Jan Pulmann for pointing out a gap in the proof of Proposition 2.6.
 M.J.F.~was supported by the STFC PhD studentship ST/W507489/1.
 C.S.~was partially supported by the Leverhulme Research Project Grant RPG-2018-329.}

 \datalicencemanagement{No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.}